 Multiple Variables.
 If you produce statistics tables for multiple variables, you can either display all variables in a single table (Compare variables) or display a separate statistics table for each variable (Organize output by variables).

-Suppress tables with more than n categories.
+Suppress tables with many categories.
 This option prevents the display of tables with more than the specified number of values.